 5| Pottery Crafts of Assam

 Earthen pottery works has been a part of human life since times immemorial.
 Assam in fact has two professional communities called Kumar and Hira who were traditionally engaged in earthen pottery.
 While the Kumars use the wheel in their workshops, the Hira people make pottery products without using the wheel.
 Moreover, while only men in the Kumar community, it is the women who display more expertise in the trade.

 Assam also has a rich tradition of terracotta, and Asharikandi village near Dhubri is said to be one of the most important terracotta artisans’ village in the whole of India.
 The main raw material for terracotta is a particular soil called hira-mati (meaning diamond earth) in Assamese.

 With tourists from different countries visiting the village, terracotta products of Asharikandi have travelled to different parts of the World.

 Other places worth visiting nearby Dhubri town; while Guru Nanak visited Dhubri in 1505 and met Srimanta Shankardeva there, Guru Tegh Bahadur established the Gurudwara at that site in 1669.
 This is the oldest Gurudwara across North East India and hundreds of Sikhs come here for pilgrimage.
-Other places close to Asharikandi worth visiting include the Mahamaya Temple at Bagoribari, the 17th century Rangamati mosque, the Panch Peer Dargah in Dhubri town, the Matiabag Palace at Gauripur and the Chakrashila Wildlife Sanctuary.
+Other places close to Asharikandi worth visiting include the Mahamaya Temple at Bagribari, the 17th century Rangamati mosque, the Panch Peer Dargah in Dhubri town, the Matiabag Palace at Gauripur and the Chakrashila Wildlife Sanctuary.